jank-lang/jank/book/src/reference/error/parse/duplicate-keys-in-map.md

 ```

 ## Mitigations
-Remove or rename the duplicate key so each key appears only once.
+Either remove the duplicate key or rename it so each key appears only once.